Michael-RDev/CrimePrediction/README.md

 - Recall
 - F1-score

-Additionally, visualizations such as confusion matrices and ROC curves are used to assess model performance comprehensively.

 ## Deployment
 The best-performing model will be deployed as a web application or API, allowing users to input various parameters and receive real-time crime predictions for different locations in Chicago.

-## Contributing
-Contributions to this project are welcome.
-If you're interested in contributing, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License
 This project is licensed under the [MIT License](LICENSE).